ttscoff/doing/README.md

 To export the default configurations for customization, use `doing templates --type=[HAML|CSS]`.
 This will output to STDOUT where you can pipe it to a file, e.g. `doing templates --type=HAML > my_template.haml`.
 You can modify the markup, the CSS, or both.

 Once you have either or both of the template files, edit `.doingrc` and look for the `html_template:` section.
-There are two subvalues, `haml:` and `css:`.
+There are two sub-values, `haml:` and `css:`.
 Add the path to the templates you want to use.
 A tilde may be substituted for your home directory, e.g. `css: ~/styles/doing.css`.

 ### Autotagging